rogermilroy/hybrid-inference-evaluation/README.md

     cd catkin_ws

     catkin_make

+Make sure that you have sourced /opt/ros/melodic/setup.bash if catkin_make errors out.
+This was the last step of the Ubuntu ROS installation and is easy to miss/forget.
 Then source, use the appropriate one depending on whether you are using bash or zsh.

     source devel/setup.bash